If XR are right the economy will collapse anyway, so the choice is a ghastly accident, or a planned downturn a bit sooner.

-In a sane, intelligent world, basic needs will be guaranteed on condition you do nothing to damage the ecosphere, the thin shell round a little ball where life is possible.
-This weblog explores why economic growth is still the received ‘wisdom’.There are two interlocking reasons: the Tragedy of the Commons (see Page on this weblog) and the fact that humans are hard wired to be short term loss averse.
+In a sane, intelligent world, basic needs will be guaranteed on condition you do nothing to damage the ecosphere, the thin shell round the Earth where life is possible.
+This weblog explores why economic growth is still the received ‘wisdom’.There are two interlocking reasons: the Tragedy of the Commons (see Page on this weblog) and humans are short term loss averse.

 The IPCC reports should make preserving the ecosphere the top political issue, but there are powerful forces preventing this, for understandable, but still inexcusable temporary reasons.
 No one has yet thought of anything which would enable manufacturers to see manufacturing less rather than more as a viable business strategy.
 This will have to be in tandem with maximum re-sale and repair, with recycling as a final option, but that ‘obvious’ strategy is more bad news for manufacturers.
-Some blame capitalists.
-Yes, but they are trapped in a competitive system.
+Capitalists are trapped in a competitive system.
 CEOs have almost invariably got where they are today by gambles which paid off.

 The central problem is that limiting economic activity to what the ecosphere can bear will feel like loss.
-Damage to the ecosphere ensures that worse loss will occur if we don’t limit economic activity, so short tem loss must be mitigated by something which enables everyone to feel secure.
+Worse loss will occur if we don’t limit economic activity, so short term loss must be mitigated by something which enables everyone to feel secure.

 That the UBI is affordable is explained on another ‘Page’.
 It will be drastically redistributive, but persuasion can replace duress in many personal decisions, so that market forces can be given free rein.
 The UBI is fair, but it is not as ‘left wing’ as it appears at first sight.
 Anyone with ability can achieve their ambitions, whatever their start in life, without anyone oppressing anyone else.